Russia is the world's biggest exporter of natural gas, and the second-biggest exporter of oil.

 Planet Money posts about Trade

-The U.S. exports a billion pounds of used clothes every year.
-Much of that winds up in used clothing markets in sub-Saharan Africa.
+The U.S. exports over a billion pounds of used clothing every year — and much of that winds up in used clothing markets in sub-Saharan Africa.

 Clothes donated to charity in the U.S. often wind up for sale in African markets.
 Here's the story of one shirt that started out at a bat mitzvah in Michigan and wound up in a market in Nairobi.